The Strange World of Gurney Slade: Cast

-An arrangement of the show's theme tune, which featured a prominent flute part, by composer Max Harris was released on a 7" single together with the "Gurney in Wonderland" theme from episode 1.
-The single version was later utilised for the "animated clock" sequence on the BBC children's show Vision On.

 Broadcast

 The ratings were disappointing, and it was moved from primetime to a late-night 'graveyard' timeslot by ITV.
 Some sources claim that it was moved after the first episode had been broadcast, but the published television schedules of the time indicate that the first two episodes were broadcast at 8:35 pm, while episodes 3 through 6 were broadcast at 11:10 pm.
 The Strange World of Gurney Slade was repeated in 1963, and the first episode turned up as part of Channel 4's TV Heaven series in 1992.
+Rewind TV broadcast the entire series in May–June 2025.

 Home media

 The whole series was released as a Region 2 DVD by Network DVD in August 2011.
+A Blu-Ray was released in 2020.